heindrickson/LimeSurvey-Builder/README.md

 > ✔️
 > For this reason, we are using a simple trick: during chat communication with the AI, every '\t' character is sent as a '⇨' character, and the AI ​​is instructed to also replace any '\t' character with '⇨' when displaying the generated TSV content in the chat.

-See the [How to use](https://github.com/heindrickson/LimeSurvey-Builder/edit/main/README.md#how-to-use) section for explanations on how to replace the '⇨' characters found in the AI-generated TSV text (this is only necessary if the AI ​​being used lacks a file download generation feature or if that function is not enabled).
+See the [How to use](https://github.com/heindrickson/LimeSurvey-Builder/blob/main/README-en.md#how-to-use) section for explanations on how to replace the '⇨' characters found in the AI-generated TSV text (this is only necessary if the AI ​​being used lacks a file download generation feature or if that function is not enabled).
 <br><br>

 # Why not a ready-to-use Assistant/Agent?
 The ideal way to use this prompt **would** be via an assistant such as a "GPT" (OpenAI), a "Gem" (Google), or an "Agent" (Microsoft Copilot).
 However, none of these providers currently offer affordable (low-cost) subscription plans that allow "average" individual users to publish and use such solutions.
-Furthermore, we found that all providers of this type of solution limit the instruction prompt to 8,000 characters, a length insufficient for the detailed description of the guidelines we need to send to the AI ​​in the main prompt.
+Furthermore, we found that all providers of this type of solution limit the instruction prompt to 8,000 characters, a length that falls slightly short of what is needed for the detailed guidelines we send to the AI ​​in the main prompt.
 For these reasons, we decided to publish the prompts and usage instructions in this repository, so that anyone with a basic LLM chat service subscription can copy and use them directly within the chat interface.
 <br><br>

 # The main prompt